-Once the cause of the error is eliminated, the images whose transfer previously failed will be transferred automatically.
-With this option activated, transfer is attempted again automatically after failure, both when shooting with automatic transfer and when transferring captured images via FTP.
-Note that when you cancel image transfer, or turn off the transmitter or camera, the image will not be re-transferred automatically.
-See page 40 and transfer the image manually.
+Once the cause of the error is eliminated, the images

+whose transfer previously failed will be transferred automatically.
+With this option activated, transfer is attempted again automatically after failure, whether when automatic transfer is used or when transferring captured images via FTP.
+Note that when you cancel image transfer, or turn off the camera, the image will not be re-transferred automatically.
+See page 36 and transfer the image manually.